15 Kids Apps for Learning Disabilities

 Memory and Cognition Development

 - NACD Cognition Coach ($4.99): The NACD just released two brand new apps customized to help all children, but especially those with autism, Down syndrome, ADD and other children with special needs.
-I am already loving these new apps for my students!
 It provides games for physical movement (occupational therapy), short-term and working memory, behavioral therapy, and it teaches them how to identify pictures, process information, and problem solve.
 Both apps have different levels for toddlers and works up to levels for 5-year-old children.

 Executive Functioning and Visual Perception